tianxu08/projects/search/README.md

 #### Indexing Pipeline V1
 The V1 pipeline comprises of the following components:
-1. Web/Batch/API: The origin of updates.
+1. **Web/Batch/API**: The origin of updates.
 The updates are either generated organically by users or through batch scripts.
 The updates are published to Kafka via message-publisher
-2. message-publisher: A Thrift based service that acts as a proxy for Kafka Producer.
+2. **message-publisher**: A Thrift based service that acts as a proxy for Kafka Producer.
 It receives messages and the topic name from the clients and produces it to the Kafka.
-3. search-update-consumer: The search-update consumer consumes messages from the updates topic, looks up in the DB by calling SearchUpdateDoc API, then sends this indexable document to documents topic via message-publisher.
+3. **search-update-consumer**: The search-update consumer consumes messages from the updates topic, looks up in the DB by calling SearchUpdateDoc API, then sends this indexable document to documents topic via message-publisher.
 It also sends partial updates and deletes to the documents topic.

-4. search-document-consumer: The search-document consumer consumes messages from documents topic and calls searchindexer.
+4. **search-document-consumer**: The search-document consumer consumes messages from documents topic and calls searchindexer.
-5. searchindexer: The Searchindexer is a Thrift based service that updates the Solr backends.
+5. **searchindexer**: The Searchindexer is a Thrift based service that updates the Solr backends.
 The SolrLB module is responsible for discovering leader endpoints for Solr clusters.
 The searchindexer also provides routing information for routing the documents to the appropriate shards.

 ![index pipeline v1](assets/search_index_flow_v1.jpg)